molgenis/sc-MetaBrain-consortium/replication/README.md

  * **--replication_rm_dupl**: How to deal with duplicates in the replication summary statistics.
 Options: **none**) throw error and exit, **all**) remove all duplicates, **mismatches**) removed duplicates for which the effect allele does not match.
 Default: 'none'.

 ### Data extraction arguments:
  * **--gene**: Which gene format to select on.
 Options: hgnc, ensembl.
 Default: 'ensembl'.
+If the discovery and replication have conflicting gene IDs, use the replication format for '--gene' and provide a '--gene_translate' file.
  * **--snp**: Which variant format to select on.
 Options: chr:pos, rsid.
 Default: 'chr:pos'.
  * **--pvalue**: Which pvalue to use.
 Options: permuted, bonferroni, nominal.
 Default: 'permuted'.
  * **--effect**: What to consider as the effect column.
 Options: beta, zscore.
 Default: 'zscore'.